jadistanbelly/Rhythm-Rover/README.md

 1. **Setup:**
    - Clone the repository.
    - Install the required dependencies using the given requirements.txt file.
+   - Get the bot token and setup intents on Developer Portal.
    - Configure the bot token and other settings in `configs.py`.

 2. **Running the Bot:**